I can’t resist the urge to quote a sentence from Friedrich Nietzsche:

 I left them whole days to think, and they were always bursts of joy from Oran, Bab Ezzouar, Laghouat, Sidi Bel Abbés in all the universities in which I went, I adored my students who brought me an intense joy, that of being understood.

 But this happiness was also fleeting, I had to leave this scientific world as well as my doctoral research.
-A few months before my Masters degree defense, I had to leave everything.
+A few months before my thesis defense, I had to leave everything.

 The status of woman, intellectual and wife of a senior official forced me to flee my country in the 90s.
 Faced with this mass violence carried by a ruthless fundamentalism, I left to Tunisia abandoning my family, with only my degrees and my daughter with me.

 Design and production of handouts on the modules:

 ‘’ Semiconductor technology ’’, ‘’ Electrical and electronic measurements ’’, ‘’ Waves and vibrations ’’, “General electricity”

 - Development of educational tools: Booklets of Practical Works, Tutorials.
 Development of tutorials especially in the teaching of microelectronics etc …

 - Supervision of 07 engineering projects, instrumentation option and 05, automation and control option.